victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiExtractPost**
 > FileResponse pdfWebapiExtractPost(files, inputType, outputType)

+Extract tables from document.

 Extracts tables from the provided documents and converts them to the specified output format.

-This endpoint is used to extract tables from the provided files and convert them to the specified output format.
-If the extraction is started, the response will contain a success status and an optional message.
-If the extraction fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java